 There is a separate chapter for each motion in the book – the twelve forces are basically the whole book.
 As you can imagine though, here I’ll give you the brief version:

 Becoming: Things won’t last very long without the proper attention and maintenance.
 Especially in the tech world.
 Continuous upgrades are required.
 Or in other words, our future is a series of endless upgrades.
 We’re entering the era of “becoming.”
 The constant change in features will turn us into newbies – we will be newbies forever, always trying to keep up with what’s new.

 Cognifying: In the future, things will interact with other things.
 Everything will be connected.
 After all, we can’t create smart AI if we keep it locked inside a room, we need to give it space to grow.
-We need to plug it into 7 billing human minds.
+We need to plug it into 7 billion human minds.
 It might sound scary at first but only by tapping AI into our world we’ll able to create a medical diagnosis tool (and other life-saving tools) that will be able to give us personalized health advice.

 Flowing: The internet is the world’s largest copy machine.
 If something can be copied, it will be copied.
 That’s why a lot of artists are obsessing over copyrights.
 But you can’t really stop people from stealing your copy.
 Once something lands on the internet, it will surely be replicated.
 But there is something else important about the flow state.
 The web is no longer about flat, boring pages, is mostly about endless streams of photos of posts (imagine social media).

 Screening: For centuries, we were people revolving around the spoken word.
 But it’s quite different today.
 We’re now people of the screen.
 You want to read a book?
 You no longer get a big fat book from the local library.
 You get it on your phone.
 Waiting for getting something, anything, is unbearable.
 We now prefer the flux of pixels.
 The fast-paced world is full of tweets, headlines, sound bites and get-rich-quick schemes.